shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 >                  Depends: python3-gi (= 3.26.1-2) but 3.26.1-2ubuntu1 is to be installed
 > E: Unable to correct problems, you have held broken packages.

- **Solution 1**  is to purge current installed `python-gi` and `python3-gi`, this will wipe out some system build-in functions though I didn't find anything broken for this project:
+ **Solution 1**  is to purge current installed `python-gi` and `python3-gi`, this will wipe out some system build-in functions though I didn't see anything were broken:

 ```